Steps to recreate your Wordpress site on Squarespace, transfer your domain, and maintain your site’s SEO.

 Yes.
 While Customer Support is available 24/7 to help you transition to Squarespace, you may decide that you need more extensive design or development help from a Squarespace Expert.

 To learn more, visit Hiring a Squarespace Expert.

-For more popular questions about moving to Squarespace, visit Starting with Squarespace FAQ.
+For more popular questions about moving to Squarespace, visit Getting started with your Squarespace website.